morganrivers/how_to_ssh_key/README.md

 6. **Navigate to your local repository directory.**
    If the directory does not exist yet, create it and initialize a new Git repository.
 If it already exists, navigate to it.

-   *If the repository doesn't exist yet:*
+   *If the repository doesn't exist online yet:*
    ```
    $ git init
    $ echo "# repo_name" >> README.md